mbmccormick/mbmccormick.github.io/_posts/2011-10-10-ditching-wordpress-for-jekyll-and-github.md

 ---
 layout: post
-title: Blogging with Jekyll and GitHub
+title: Ditching WordPress for Jekyll and GitHub
 excerpt:
   I recently switched my blog engine from WordPress to Jekyll using GitHub as the hosting provider.
 I was getting tired of WordPress and all of it's bloat: load times were unnecessarily long for a very simple website.
 For a while I had been interested in trying out Jekyll using GitHub, so I decided to pull the trigger and do it.
 ---